 - Variable speed and two-stage compressors, like most energy-efficient HVAC equipment, have a higher purchase price than single-stage units.

 - Not everyone should upgrade to a variable speed compressor, even though they’re awesome.

 Variable speed compressors cost more because they provide an objectively better air conditioning experience.
 When weighing your options for new equipment, you’ll have to consider whether upgrading to a variable speed unit aligns with your budget.

 - If it’s time to upgrade an aging AC, variable speed is the way to go.
 Already planning to replace an existing air conditioner?
-Assuming your budget accommodates a variable speed unit, you should definitely get one!
-You’ll feel more comfortable throughout the summer months, and your indoor air will be whole lot cleaner.
-At the very least, consider a two stage compressor for improved comfort and efficiency.
+Assuming your budget accommodates a variable speed unit, you should get one!
+You’ll feel more comfortable throughout the summer months, and your indoor air will be a whole lot cleaner.
+At the very least, consider a two-stage compressor for improved comfort and efficiency.

 Nowadays, you can look beyond “keeping cool” and improve many aspects of home comfort, all through your choice of air conditioning equipment.
 Variable speed technology is a big reason why.